azaidi4/Get-Vultured/README.md

  ## Usage

  1. Sign in with your **work** email.
- 2. That all!!
+ 2. That's all!!
 Vulture will automatically pick up shifts when someone drops them.
  3. To stop Vulture, press the big **red** button, you know which one...

  ## Acknowledgements